li3zhen1/sociolinguistics-greeting-analysis/documents/final.typ

 == Greetings

-@Duranti_1997 proposed a operational definition for analyzing greetings across languages and the relationships between conventional expressions.
+Duranti proposed a operational definition for analyzing greetings across languages @Duranti_1997.
 Duranti's six criteria for alternative uses of daily expressions like greetings are instrumental in understanding the substantive and social purposes of these linguistic interactions.

-@gumperz2015interactional and @Boxer_2002 delve into the broader field of sociolinguistics and interactional studies, providing foundational concepts and methodologies such as interactional sociolinguistics and conversation analysis that are essential for analyzing greeting behaviors in different social settings.
+Gumperz and Boxer delve into the broader field of sociolinguistics and interactional studies, providing foundational concepts and methodologies such as interactional sociolinguistics and conversation analysis that are essential for analyzing greeting behaviors in different social settings @gumperz2015interactional @Boxer_2002.

 == Previous Research on Chinese Greetings

-@XIA2023156's study provides a historical context, tracing the evolution of greeting culture in China from the 17th to the 20th century.
+Xia's study provides a historical context, tracing the evolution of greeting culture in China from the 17th to the 20th century @XIA2023156.
 It reveals a shift towards impersonalization in greetings, increased semantic informativeness, and a departure from traditional politeness norms of self-denigration and other-elevation.
 This historical perspective is crucial for understanding the current state of Chinese greeting practices.

-@Liu_2016 and @House_2022 focus specifically on the comparison between English and Chinese greetings.
-Liu underscores the significance of greetings in social identity and cross-cultural communication, while House addresses the challenges Chinese learners of English face due to pragmatic differences in greeting conventions.
+Liu and House focus specifically on the comparison between English and Chinese greetings.
+Liu underscores the significance of greetings in social identity and cross-cultural communication @Liu_2016, while House addresses the challenges Chinese learners of English face due to pragmatic differences in greeting conventions @House_2022.
 House's inclusion of empirical studies adds depth to our understanding of these challenges.

-@曲卫国_2001 contribute to the understanding of demographic and linguistic specifics.
-He offers a detailed analysis of the linguistic form, topic, and pragmatic constraints of Chinese greetings, highlighting their openness, convertibility, and diversity.
+Qu offers a detailed analysis of the linguistic form, topic, and pragmatic constraints of Chinese greetings, highlighting their openness, convertibility, and diversity @曲卫国_2001.

 Overall, these works collectively offer a comprehensive view of the sociolinguistic and pragmatic aspects of greetings in Chinese and English, emphasizing historical evolution, comparative analysis, and the influence of social and cultural factors on these everyday linguistic practices.